-The sediment porosity was adapted from the the SuPerMAP model to keep these two models as consistent as possible.
+[Think this is already explained in sufficient detail in the manuscript.]
+The sediment porosity was adapted from the SuPerMAP model to keep these two models as consistent as possible.
 The porosity of SuPerMAP was fitted to the bulk density data of Gu et al. (2014).
 Also Goto et al. (2017) finds porosity to decrease exponentially with depth.

+[Paragraph added to sec.
+4.2 (Model limitations and assumptions).]
 The thermal properties of our sediment model are those standard values for the JSBACH soil model used for numerous studies including the CMIP6 model comparison project.
-These are composed of "bedrock" (which in this study is to be interpreted as "sediment") and water fractions weighted by the porosity The values used were: 2 W/Km ("bedrock") and 0.57 W/Km (water) for thermal conductivity and 2106 J/(Km3) ("bedrock") and 4.218106 J/(Km3) (water) for heat capacity.
+These are composed of porosity weighted "bedrock" (which in this study is to be interpreted as "sediment") and water fractions with the values: 2 W/Km ("bedrock") and 0.57 W/Km (water) for thermal conductivity and 2106 J/(Km3) ("bedrock") and 4.218106 J/(Km3) (water) for heat capacity.
 We have regarded this part of the model as set and it being a study of itself to adapt it.
 We thus regarded tuning of these parameters to be beyond the scope of the present study.

-Since the question on the sensitivity of our results to these parameters is very relevant, we now conducted additional scenarios (see below), where we replaced the JSBACH "bedrock" values with the those presented in Goto et al. (2017).
+Since the question on the sensitivity of our results to these parameters is very relevant, we conducted additional scenarios (see below), where we replaced the JSBACH "bedrock" values with the those presented in Goto et al. (2017).
 They report values about 0.8 W/Km and 3.6106 J/(Km3) for the two parameters respectively from several locations with muddy sediments (porosity >70%) of the coast of Japan.
 Since JSBACH further adds it's own pore water, we end up with effective values close to those of pure water, which (when no advective processes are accounted for) must be regarded as the most extreme possible setting for delaying heat propagation through the sediments.